YoussefNader1/YoussefNader1/README.md

 ## Hi there 👋, I'm Youssef Nader

 <div align="center">
 I'm Youssef from Egypt, and I do Machine Learning.
-I really enjoy coding and problem solving.
+I really enjoy coding .
 C++ was my first programming language so I love doing work with it as well.
 </div>

 #

-- 🌱 I’m currently learning **NLP**
+- 🌱 I’m currently learning **NLP and HCI**

 - 💬 Ask me about **C++, Python and ML**